UBC-MDS/programming-in-python-for-data-science/slides/module1_27.md

 Notes:
 By the end of the module, students are expected to:
-- Describe the components of a Dataframe.
+- Describe the components of a dataframe.
 - Read a standard .csv file using Pandas `pd.read_csv()`.
 - Explain modules and import libraries.
 - Demonstrate indexing and slicing with `df.loc[]` and `df.iloc[]`.